Sorry, you need to enable JavaScript to visit this website.

 In Indonesia, we are piloting a weather insurance program for more than 800 smallholder coffee farmers that supply coffee to the Nescafé brand.
 The insurance scheme, in collaboration with Blue Marble, a specialist in climate insurance, provides financial protection to help farmers cope with unpredictable weather patterns of rainfall and severe drought.

-A harmonized approach
+Working towards a harmonized approach

 In 2023, Nestlé joined industry leaders, farmer associations and communities to explore a new harmonized and outcomes-based approach to regenerative agriculture.

 Convened by the Sustainable Agriculture Initiative (SAI) Platform, Regenerating Together encompasses a holistic approach to farming, inspired by agroecological principles.
-It supports the three key agricultural resources – soil, water, and biodiversity – and aims to benefit farming communities
+It supports the three key agricultural resources – soil, water, and biodiversity – and aims to benefit farming communities.

 Regenerative agriculture in action

-Collaborating to develop regenerative agricultural techniques
+Collaborating to implement regenerative agriculture practices

 Farmers get behind dairy transition